DevFabrizio/Fabrizio-Project-Five/README2.md

 - In the Correlation study notebook I copied the mask shown below from the seaborn documentation:
    "mask = np.triu(np.ones_like(df_spearman_corr, dtype=bool))"

+- In the Correlation study notebook (cell 42) I copied the pps score code from the Churnometer Walkthrough project.